senemyalin/Data-Mining/README.md

 5-We grouped our words according to how many are these.
 6-Since dataframe type does not work on Wordcloud,so we put these datas into ”dictionary” and plotted them as word cloud.

+2.6-Neural Network Process

+We taught the product information and tried to guess which brand it was.

+1-We assigned a number to ”asin”, ”brand” and ”reviewerID”, so that the machine could understand.
+2-We split our data such that randomly selected 70 tuples are used for training while 30 tuples are used for testing.
+3-We applied MLPClassifier on training data